Miro0o/Docs-Notes/Information Science & Computer Science/CyberSecurity/🏰 Cybersecurity Basics & InfoSec/🍦 Software Security/🪆 Software (Program) Analysis & Binary Engineering/📌 Software (Program) Analysis Basics/Software (Program) Analysis Basics.md

 > 🔗 https://courses.compute.dtu.dk/02242/topics/introduction.html##sec:2

 - Manual vs Automatic Analysis
-	- The difference between manual and automatic analysis, is whether we have a well-defined procedure for analysing the code.
+	- The difference between manual and automatic analysis, is whether we have a well-defined procedure for analyzing the code.
 	- In many cases manual inspection is a crucial companion to automatic analysis.
 If taken to the extreme, we can actually require the user of the tool to prove to us that the code is correct.
 Now we only have to check the proof, which case we are entering the world of _Program Verification_.
 - Syntactic vs Semantic Analysis
 	- The difference between a syntactic and a semantic analysis is whether we focus on the **structure** of the program or on the **meaning** of the program.